jackiey99/cmdDict/README.md

 just wanna hack for fun and get hands on experience.
 Start from a simple mini but useful project like this.

 ##Features
-* Type a word you wanna look up in the command line, the explanation will show up
+* Type a word OR phrase(words separated by space) you wanna look up in the command line, the explanation will show up
+* Fuzzy search.
+If you type a wrong spelling or not sure how the spelling is, suggestions will be given at best
 * TODO